IDAES/idaes-pse/docs/technical_specs/model_libraries/gas_solid_contactors/unit_models/bubbling_fluidized_bed.rst

 Degrees of Freedom
 ------------------

-BFBRs generally have at least 3 (or more) degrees of freedom.
-Typically fixed variables are reactor length, diameter and number of orifices in the distributor.
+BFBRs generally have at least 3 (or more) degrees of freedom, consisting of design and operating variables.
+The design variables of reactor length, diameter and number of orifices are typically the minimum variables to be fixed. and number of orifices in the distributor.

 Model Structure